 Board of Directors

-Alan is the co-founder of CenterPoint Aviation Law PLLC, representing clients in aircraft lease, purchase, sales and charter/management arrangements.
-His expertise includes aviation-related federal and state tax issues, FAA regulatory issues and corporate structuring.
-As a long-time industry supporter, Alan is a member of the National Business Aviation Association’s Regulatory Issues Advisory Group and the Tax Committee, where he is the immediate past Chair of the Aircraft Transactions Working Group and member of its State Tax Working Group.
-For the PNBAA, he has assumed the role as leader of our Legislative Affairs Committee, continuing his advocacy on Washington State tax issues.
+Alan is the CEO of One Stop Aviation LLC, which provides a one stop shop aircraft acquisition service acting like a general contractor for the purchase, in addition to employing the flight crew and providing other related services.
+Previously Alan founded and ran CenterPoint Aviation Law PLLC, where he represented clients in aircraft lease, purchase, sales and charter/management arrangements.
+His expertise includes aircraft acquisition and disposition, aviation-related federal and state tax issues, FAA regulatory issues and corporate structuring.
+As a veteran industry supporter, Alan has been a member of the National Business Aviation Association’s Tax Committee for the past 20 years where he served as Chair of the Aircraft Transactions Working Group and the State Tax Working Group.
+For the PNBAA, he has assumed the role as leader of our Legislative Affairs Committee, continuing his advocacy on Washington State tax issues, including representing the industry at Washington State Aviation Legislative Caucus meetings.
+Additionally, Alan is the PNBAA’s delegate to the Washington State Aviation Association.

 Brad, senior captain / International operations officer has been employed with the Starbucks flight department since July of 2004.
 As a seasoned captain he is passionate about being a role model and contributor to the safety and efficiency demands of their worldwide mission.
 His prior flying and international travel experience is a unique combination of military, general, and corporate aviation, with a total time in corporate aviation of 24 years and international travel of over 31 years since enlisting as a Loadmaster in the USAF.